Killing (Super)Algebras Associated to Connections on Spinors: Highly supersymmetric Lorentzian spin manifolds

-Let us make some remarks about this result before giving the proof.
-First, it is necessary to hypothesise that \(H\) is closed; it may be possible to adjust the choice of \(\fh\) such that this is the case but we have not been able to show this.
-We note that this is also implicitly assumed in \cite[Thm.13]{Figueroa-OFarrill2017_1}; although it is not in the statement of the theorem, it is stated in the preamble to the theorem.
-Moreover, the present theorem is very close to saying that \emph{all} geometrically realisable highly supersymmetric subdeformations of \(\fs\) embed into Killing superalgebras, but there is an obstruction in that it does not seem to be guaranteed that the connection \(D\) on \(\Sbundle\) which we will construct in the proof is admissible (see Definition~\ref{def:killing-spinor}).
-The algebraic conditions \ref{item:admiss-conn-1} and \ref{item:admiss-conn-2} are satisfied because we work with admissible cocycles which are expressed in terms of normalised cocycles of the whole Poincaré superalgebra \(\fs\); the difficulty is in showing condition \ref{item:admiss-conn-3}, namely that \(\eL_{\kappa_\epsilon}\beta=0\) for all \(\epsilon\in\fS_D\); we can only show this for \(\epsilon\in\Psi(\fg_{\overline 1})\).
-On the other hand, by a dimension count we find that \emph{maximally} supersymmetric subdeformations do in fact embed in Killing superalgebras, since in this case we must have \(\Psi(\fg_{\overline 1})=\fS_D\).
+\begin{Remark} Let us make some comments about this result before giving the proof.
+First, it is necessary to hypothesise that $H$ is closed; it may be possible to adjust the choice of $\fh$ such that this is the case but we have not been able to show this.
+We note that this is also implicitly assumed in \cite[Theorem~13]{Figueroa-OFarrill2017_1}; although it is not in the statement of the theorem, it is stated in the preamble to the theorem.

+Moreover, the present theorem is very close to saying that \emph{all} geometrically realisable highly supersymmetric subdeformations of $\fs$ embed into Killing superalgebras, but there is an obstruction in that it does not seem to be guaranteed that the connection $D$ on $\Sbundle$ which we will construct in the proof is admissible.
+The algebraic conditions~(1) and~(2) of Definition~\ref{def:killing-spinor} are satisfied because we work with admissible cocycles which are expressed in terms of normalised cocycles of the whole Poincar\'e superalgebra $\fs$; the difficulty is in showing condition~(3), namely that $\eL_{\kappa_\epsilon}\beta=0$ for all $\epsilon\in\fS_D$; we can only show this for $\epsilon\in\Psi(\fg_{\overline 1})$.
+On the other hand, by a~dimension count we find that \emph{maximally} supersymmetric subdeformations do in fact embed in Killing superalgebras, since in this case we must have $\Psi(\fg_{\overline 1})=\fS_D$.

-To put a positive spin on this issue, it provides us with new motivation to study Killing superalgebras constructed from \emph{constrained} Killing spinors, which we briefly discussed in \S\ref{sec:alg-kse}; while \(D\) might not be guaranteed to satisfy the conditions for admissibility on sections of \(\Sbundle\), it \emph{does} satisfy these conditions on sections of the sub-bundle \(\Sbundle':=G_{\overline0}\times_H S'\) to which elements of \(\Psi(\fg_{\overline 1})\) belong and which we could describe as the kernel of some fibrewise linear operator on \(\Sbundle\).
+To put a positive spin on this issue, it provides us with new motivation to study Killing superalgebras constructed from \emph{constrained} Killing spinors, which we briefly discussed in Section~\ref{sec:alg-kse}; while $D$ might not be guaranteed to satisfy the conditions for admissibility on sections of $\Sbundle$, it \emph{does} satisfy these conditions on sections of the sub-bundle $\Sbundle':=G_{\overline0}\times_H S'$ to which elements of~$\Psi(\fg_{\overline 1})$ belong and which we could describe as the kernel of some fibrewise linear operator on~$\Sbundle$. \end{Remark}